ozfortress/ozfortress_docs/docs/rules/highlander.md

 ## 1. Highlander Format
 ### 1.1.
 Class Limits
 The following class limits are required on for official matches.
-Breaking these limits in any way is considered cheating, and depending on administrator discretion could lead to an infraction or a match result being overturned.
+Breaking these limits in any way is considered cheating, and depending on administrator discretion could lead to league penalties or a match result being overturned.

 - 1 Scout
 - 1 Soldier